huzeifah-m/PBI-Pro-License-Automated-Control/README.md

 <sub> *1.
 Power BI pro licences can be procured using different methods, such as via an E5 licence.</sub>

-I would highly recommend building this flow from scratch to get a better understanding of the entire process.
-However the template can be downloaded here [https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/AutomatedLicenseFlow_20230223104740.zip]()
+The steps to create a gated-control to assign licences has been detailed below.
+I would highly recommend building this flow from scratch to get a better understanding of the entire process, however the template can be downloaded here [https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/AutomatedLicenseFlow_20230223104740.zip]()

 **Note -** The permissions/connectors will need to be reassigned to yourself if using the template.